Get 50% off Resos paid plans for 3 months Claim offer →

 • Most restaurants operate with standard reservations where guests order from a menu and pay after their meal

-• Paying $199+/month for prepaid capabilities you never use is an expensive mismatch
+• Paying $249 or more per month for capabilities you never use is an expensive mismatch

 • The learning curve for Tock’s advanced features is steep for staff who just need to manage tables